About Wilsondale

-Wilsondale is a city in Wayne County, West Virginia.
+Wilsondale is an unincorporated community in Wayne County, West Virginia.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 Key landmarks in Wilsondale include the historic Wilsondale Baptist Church, which is a focal point for community gatherings, and the nearby East Lynn Lake, a popular recreational area for fishing and boating.
 The community is also characterized by its close-knit neighborhoods, such as the Wilsondale Heights area, which features a mix of residential homes and local businesses.
 Historically, Wilsondale was significant during the coal mining boom of the early 20th century, contributing to the economic development of Wayne County.
 The area has seen a decline in coal-related jobs, but it remains a vital part of West Virginia's rich cultural heritage.
 The community continues to adapt, with local initiatives aimed at revitalizing the economy and preserving its historical landmarks.